In This Article

 - Scrape away as much of the glue as you can while being careful not to gouge the floor.

-How to Remove Vinyl Flooring With a Concrete Subfloor
+Removing Vinyl Flooring from a Concrete Subfloor

 While a concrete subfloor may cause some concern when it comes to removing adhesives, the material is tough enough to take on commercial cleaners and sanders that will help expedite the removal process.